jdmonin/JSettlers2/doc/Readme.developer.md

 To force the board to contain fog hexes, start the server with vm argument `-Djsettlers.debug.board.fog=Y` which will hide 20% of land hexes behind fog when using the sea board.
+To force half the fog hexes to be gold for testing, use `-Djsettlers.debug.board.fog_gold=Y`.

 If you want to inspect the game object state at the server or robot: